 Choosing to serve in a MUUSA staff role allows you to give back to the MUUSA community in a way that best reflects your skills and talents.
 Whether you choose to lead a workshop, assist in the Children's Program, or fill another crucial role, you are providing a valuable contribution to the MUUSA community.
 Furthermore, funding for staff honoraria is included in the MUUSA budget whereas scholarships (and their amounts) are subject to availability.

-Thank you for your interest in applying for a scholarship for MUUSA 2023.
+Thank you for your interest in applying for a scholarship for MUUSA 2024.
 We hope this document has helped clarify the scholarship process.
-If you have further questions or concerns please contact the Scholarship Committee Coordinator, Bill Pokorny using the Contact Us (select "Scholarship Coordinator") link above.
+If you have further questions or concerns please contact the Scholarship Committee Coordinator, Nate Warner using the Contact Us (select "Scholarship Coordinator") link above.

 Appendix